MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sma-opcon-azure-content.md

 - [Storage](https://azure.microsoft.com/products/category/storage) offers highly available, scalable, secure cloud storage for data, applications, and workloads.

 - [Azure Files](https://azure.microsoft.com/products/storage/files) is a service that's part of Storage.
 Azure Files offers fully managed file shares in the cloud that are accessible via the industry-standard Server Message Block (SMB) protocol.
-You can mount these file shares concurrently by cloud or on-premises deployments.
-Windows, Linux, and macOS clients can access these file shares.
+Azure file shares can be mounted concurrently by cloud or on-premises deployments of Windows, Linux, and macOS clients.

 - [Blob Storage](https://azure.microsoft.com/products/storage/blobs) is a service that's part of Storage.
 Blob Storage offers optimized cloud object storage for large amounts of unstructured data.
 This service is a good fit for high-performance computing, machine learning, and cloud-native workloads.